framely/community/docs/reference/annotations/fillstrategy.md

 :::
 ::::

-It is not appropriate to ask whether a user has own mobility cart in general, but if the user mentioned it first, we can go back and fill them.
+It is not appropriate to ask whether a user owns a mobility cart in general, but if the user mentions it first, we can go ahead and gather that information from them.

 #### Overview
-When a slot is configured to have recovering prompt strategy, the bot will not be prompt unless there are some prior effort to fill it, either initialization by builder or prior mention by user.
+When a slot is configured to have a recovering prompt strategy, the bot will not prompt the user unless there has been some prior effort to fill it, either through initialization by the builder or prior mention by the user.

-Configure the recover only is simple
+Configure the recover only is simple:
 - Set its Fill Strategy to **Recover only**.
-- Provide at least one template in Prompt for bot to generate natural language response.
+- Provide at least one template in original slot's Prompt.

 #### How to use
-Recover only strategy can be useful for the following use cases:
+The recover only strategy can be useful for the following use cases:
-- Businesses have a default behaviour / choice that could satisfy most users in form of initialization, but that does not gain user's approval, this strategy kick in.
+- When businesses have a default behavior or choice that could satisfy most users through initialization, but it does not gain user approval, this strategy kicks in.
-- Businesses have a behaviour / choice they don't want to promote, but still need to handle if it's required.
+- When businesses have a behavior or choice they do not want to promote, but still need to handle if it is required.
-- Users might say something bot cannot understand or offer some slot value that fails the Value Check or suggestion initialization failed to get user approval.
-In these cases, re-prompt is needed to request the slot value from user again.
+- When users say something that the bot cannot understand or offer a slot value that fails the value check or suggestion initialization fails to get user approval, a re-prompt is needed to request the slot value from the user again."

 ### External event

-#### Motivation
-Sometimes, bot needs to rely on external event generated by trusted software to change the state of slot filling.
-For example, when bot needs to wait for user to execute some client action, say payment, any only resume conversation when the preconfigured third-party send expected events.
+Sometimes, the bot needs to rely on external events generated by trusted software to change the state of slot filling.
+For example, when the bot needs to wait for the user to execute some client action, such as payment, and only resume the conversation when the preconfigured third-party sends the expected events.

 :::: conversation
 ::: bot Bot